Humbugs/Humbugs.github.io/pages/deliveries.md

 ## Royal Mail Services

 For deliveries in the UK, we use [Royal Mail 24 and 48](http://www.royalmail.com/parcel-despatch-medium/uk-delivery/royal-mail-24-and-48) for it's trusted and value for money service.

-The estimated delivery time for each service are as follows:
+### Estimated Delivery Time

 * 24 aims to be delivered by the next working day

 * 48 aims to be delivered within two working days, with a small minority within 3 working days

 ### Prices

-The prices for Royal Mail deliveries are as follows:

 {% include deliveries-prices.html %}